Should You Do Ab Workouts Before or After Running?

 Finding the Best Routine for Your Goals

-Ultimately, there is no single “correct” answer to whether ab workouts should come before or after running.
+There’s no single “correct” answer to whether ab workouts should come before or after running.
 The best approach depends on your training priorities and how your body responds.
+If your goal is stronger running performance, complete your run first and save core work for afterward.
+If you prefer using core exercises as part of your warm‑up, a short pre‑run activation session can be highly effective.